paschmann/OpenAero/README.md

 ## Overview

-Our goal is to develop a modular mounting system for bicycle accessories — ranging from water bottle holders and lights to phone and cycling computers.
+The goal is to develop a modular mounting system for bicycle accessories — ranging from water bottle holders and lights to phone and cycling computers.
 Partially inspired by Gridfinity, this system provides a base platform and is intended to be stackable.
-The motivation behind the definition and open source nature of this project is to encourage community-driven design and innovation in the triathlon space.
+The motivation behind the definition and open source nature of this project is to encourage community-driven design and innovation in the triathlon, and cycling space.

 ![Grid](Images/readme.png)